22 Things to Know Before Moving to Colorado Springs

 I currently live on the Northeast side of town.
 In the Springtime, I can drive to Fountain and see plants starting to bloom.
 However, when I go home, the temperature will drop 10 to 15 degrees, and the vegetation in my neighborhood is still dormant.
 Being in the middle of seasonal changes and experiencing them at different times throughout the day, based on which side of town you're visiting, is surreal.

-As you read through articles about life in Colorado Springs, you'll notice that the topic of "dry air" gets mentioned quite a bit.
-People visiting from lower elevations need to drink water every hour to keep from getting elevation sickness here.
+As you read articles about life in Colorado Springs, you'll notice that "dry air" is mentioned quite a bit.
+People visiting from lower elevations need to drink water every hour to prevent elevation sickness.
 Dry air has its pros and cons.

 Coming from Houston, this was a brand-new experience.
 The humidity and heat in Houston are extreme and oppressive in every season.
 Most people rush from their cars to a building to be saved by climate-controlled air.
-However, I immediately fell in love with the crisp, calm atmosphere here.
+However, I immediately fell in love with the crisp, calm atmosphere.

 I was also amazed by how fast ice melts at higher elevations.
 It sounds strange, but it vanishes within a few minutes when you put ice in a glass of water.
-When you get out of the shower and hang up your towel, it will be dry within hours.
+When you leave the shower and hang up your towel, it will dry within hours.

-It would take more than a day to dry a towel by hanging it in a humid climate.
-The dry air also helps take the chill out of the winter air, which is why you'll often see people in shorts during 40-degree weather.
+Hanging a towel in a humid climate would take more than a day to dry.
+Dry air also helps take the chill out of the winter air, so you'll often see people in shorts during 40-degree weather.

 The downside to the dry climate is that water evaporates quickly.
 When it rains here, the surface water doesn't stay as long as it does at lower elevations.
-This dryness causes Colorado to have severe water issues, which I'll cover in the next topic.
+This dryness causes severe water issues in Colorado, which I'll cover in the next section.

-Much of the water in Colorado stays in the Mountains due to the topography.
+Due to the topography, Much of the Colorado water stays in the Mountains.

-Most of the population lives on the front range at a lower elevation, so water needs to move from the mountains to the people.
-Unfortunately, This dynamic creates a problem.
-Colorado is continuously working to move water from one place to another to keep up with the growing demand.
+Most of the population lives on the Front Range at a lower elevation, so water needs to move from the mountains to the people.
+Unfortunately, this dynamic creates a problem.
+Colorado continuously works to move water from one place to another to keep up with the growing demand.

-The water issues in neighborhoods can change, as well.
-For example, you may find a great community with no water restrictions becoming re-zoned by the county.
+Neighborhood water issues can also change.
+For example, a great community with no water restrictions may become re-zoned by the county.
 Unfortunately, this scenario may cause water rights to be divided again.

 Water rights are an evolving issue here.
 Be sure you know what areas to avoid and what areas are safe.